Take-home tests vs whiteboard coding are very opinionated in the tech community.

 Some argue take-home challenges reproduce the real work environment with developer tools that anyone can do at their own convenience.
 The very same camp argues that whiteboard coding (algorithms + data structure) does not reflect daily routine.
+However the take-home approach has a huge time investment and the risk to be ghosted (ignored without feedback) is high.

 Most of the take-home challenges are dummy applications that you could send from previously done take-home tests, yet those companies do not accept others and want you to complete theirs.
 Sometimes the take-home challenge is about a core of their business domain, it is code that they could use for free.
 Put another way, some companies consider the take-home test as crowdsourcing of free consulting.